• Skip to primary navigation

 Instructions

-• Thinly slice cucumbers and onion into a large bowl.
-Toss and set aside.
+• Thinly slice the cucumbers and onion into a large bowl or food-safe container.
+Toss to combine and set aside.

 Nutrition